gsubramani/robust-nonlinear-regression/readme.md

-# Robust Least Squares and Outlier Detection
+# Robust Regression and Outlier Detection
 Fitting a known model robustly to data using bayesian iteration.
 The two implementations use
 * RANSAC
 * M-Estimates